elear-solutions/docs/source/manage_the_buzz_for_developers/applications_and_user_system_manage_the_buzz/value_added_service_extensions_for_coco_solutions/cloud_to_cloud_apps/quick_start_guide_cloud_to_cloud_apps.rst

 Params         Description
 =============  ==================================================================================
-client_id      Client Id of your application, you can find this value in application details. grant_type     Oauth2.0 grant type ``authorization_code``
+client_id      Client Id of your application, you can find this value in application details. client_secret  Client secret of the application, you can find this value in application details. grant_type     Oauth2.0 grant type ``authorization_code``
-redirect_uri   Redirect URI of your application code           Code obtained from authorize request
+code           Code obtained from authorize request
 =============  ==================================================================================